 - Update programming and marketing to stay current with trends – Utilize pop culture to attract children.
 Many agencies used themes from movie “Dr. Seuss’ The Lorax” last summer to gain interest in existing programming.

 Is your agency utilizing other best practices for conservation outreach?
 How have you been resourceful when it comes to conservation programming?
-Share them in the comment section below, tweet us on Twitter with your ideas (@NRPA_News #10MKids) or connect with your peers by logging in on NRPA Connect and joining the 10 Million Kids Outdoors group.
+Share them in the comment section below, tweet us on Twitter with your ideas (@NRPA_News #10MKids) or connect with your peers by logging in on NRPA Connect.

 Want to be among the more than 500 park and recreation agencies working to reverse the trend of children spending less time in nature?
 Register to participate in the 10 Million Kids Outdoors initiative.